 ICF is the primary channel of UK climate change finance.
 It funds a diverse portfolio of programmes sat within three government departments, the Department for International Development (DFID); the Department for Business, Energy and Industry Strategy (BEIS); and the Department for Environment, Food and Rural Affairs (Defra).

-Itad is a core partner in HMG Climate Change Compass, a consortium led by IMC Worldwide which supports ICF and the UK government to
+Itad was a core partner in HMG Climate Change Compass, a consortium led by IMC Worldwide which supports ICF and the UK government to

 - develop and refine the ICF Key Performance Indicators